actuallyReallyAlex/Bitburner-Community/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Naming Convention

+Scripts are to be named in the following way:

+`**scriptname**.js`

+*If a script was not named when it was originally posted, it has been named in the following way:*

+`**DATE POSTED - NAME OF POST REFERENCED - UNNAMED(x)**.js`

+Note:
+`'x'` corresponds to the order of unnamed scripts per that particular post.
+Scripts are to be saved as `.js` not `.script`, as `.script` only exists within NetScript

+#### Examples

+`RemoteHack.js` - Properly named script.
+`6-20-17 - 'Questions-Suggestions' - unnamed(5).js` - Script that was posted on June 20th, 2017, on the Reddit post named "Questions/Suggestions".
+This would be the 5th unnamed script in that thread.

 ## Code of Conduct

 ### Pledge